zubrailx/awesome-switcher/README.md

 ## Credits ##

-This plugin was created by @jorenheit and all the initial credits belong to him.
+This plugin was created by [Joren Heit](https://github.com/jorenheit) and later improved upon by [Mattias Berla](https://github.com/berlam).

 ## License ##